 I remembered quite frequently during the following weeks one sentence from an article I'd read about intelligence when I was in my mid-teens.
 "Intelligence is the ability to identify isolated but related facts and to form them into theories that explain the universe."
 This thought had a history.
 It had been a re-occurring memory after I was in my thirties.
 I’ve had a few re-occurring memories of events that happened usually when I was less than 9 or 10 years old.

-This which I remembered for so long ago had emerged in my mind before I settled on the word 'theory' having been in the caption.
+This statement about intelligence had emerged in my mind before I settled on the word 'theory' having been in the caption.
 It probably brought the word 'theory' back to the cartoon.
 I had felt amused at that sudden 'thought', knowing where it came from because I remembered distinctly that the article had affected me in many ways: this thought had re-occurred into my thought for no reason, many times after I'd read the article.
 When the sentence flipped into my mind I was familiar with its history.
 I knew where I'd originally met the words years previously, reading them when I was a teenager about 16 or 17 years old, in a magazine for teen age females.

 The long train of memories behind the search for the words in a Herman cartoon would fill 30 or more pages if I wrote them down, which Theodore Reik at times did.
 I'd never heard of Theodore Reik but in reading his book, Listening With the Third Ear I had noticed within myself what seemed to me to be a kind of similarity between us because he went into such detail.
 I often got lost when I tried to recite a 'string' of events, intending to set a context for what I was saying.
 I remember forgetting what point I wanted to make because each 'event' reflected to another, and that to yet another like a hall of mirrors.
 Theodore Reik was now firmly attached to this 'strange flow of events'.

 After another incident happened I understood what I was to do.
-The words in the 'effect' told me precisely what I was supposed to do as though a person had said them to me.
+The words in the 'effect' of a thought or other content that repeated rapidly (which I had begun to notice in the same way Mr. Reik had described when the words used by bridge players talk about the game) on the repeated content!
+The content thus selected developed another new context and meaning, it happened so rapidly reflecting the package of thought or other content, such as an entire book, or just the title of a chapter towards me but so rapidly, with no space between the words.
+The reflected content told me precisely what I was supposed to do as though a person had said the words to me.
 I was supposed to ‘formulate a hypothesis and construct a theory to fit the facts’ about the almost imperceptible-to-normal-ways-of- seeing, flow of events that had been happening to me.
 I had to notice this, the perfect timing didn’t come to my attention until one event happened that I couldn’t ignore.
 Each ‘event’ was obviously perfectly timed, precisely timed to happen yet I knew one fact about this astonishing flow of events.

 I realized that my 'understanding' of them, even my noticing them, could not happen to anyone but me.